nokwandatheanalyst/Masters-data-projects/README.md

 ## Regression Modelling (Part 1)

+### About:

+This assignment/project aims to develop skills in performing linear regressionanalysis and accurately interpreting the results.
+You will be asked to describe your data, fit univariable and multivariable linear regression models, write down fitted equations and interpret the results in text.

 ### Data:

 This data is coming from a cohort of individuals living with HIV.
 These individuals had failed or